xorvoid/sectorc/README.md

 # SectorC
 SectorC is a C compiler written in x86-16 assembly that fits within the 512 byte boot sector of an x86 machine.
-It also supports a surprisingly large subset of C, capable enough to write real and interesting programs.
+It supports a subset of C that is large enough to write real and interesting programs.
 It is quite likely the smallest C compiler ever written.

 In a base64 encoding, it looks like this: